benbalter/benbalter.github.com/_posts/2023-01-13-great-extended-leave-documents.md

 [^1]: I often ask, "Are there any questions not answered here that you can imagine might arise while I am out?"

-[^2]: Using an internal or external link shortener (e.g., `bit.ly/benbalter-leave`) to create a more memorable URL for your colleagues to regularly reference your doc.
+[^2]: Using an internal or external link shortener (for example, `bit.ly/benbalter-leave`) to create a more memorable URL for your colleagues to regularly reference your doc.

 [^3]: If you're looking for even more extended leave resources, @isethi has a great talk on [navigating parental leave as a senior engineering leader](https://leaddev.com/san-francisco/video/navigating-parental-leave-as-a-senior-engineering-leader).
 If you're preparing to go on parental leave, be sure to check out her [parental leave checklist template](https://docs.google.com/document/d/1VjY8xvZtHV_4p_xXUz7rRIIC4VT8B_2NasL950pQk4U/edit#heading=h.oso3zy2cszfb) as well.